JeffreyRobertLynch/GlassBox-XAI/README.md

 - Tested multiple preprocessing configurations and evaluated their impact on final test performance.
 - Chose to report metrics without preprocessing to preserve direct comparability with other ISIC benchmark solutions.
 ### Explainability (XAI) Tools
-- Implemented Grad-CAM, superpixel confidence mapping, saliency mapping, integrated gradients, and layer visualizations.
+- Solved the issue of model cloning and output layer adjustment for pre-sigmoid raw logit access.
-- Added interactive overlays and side-by-side views to improve interpretability.
+- Added overlays and side-by-side views to improve interpretability.
 - Tuned XAI tools to operate on either tensor or NumPy representations depending on compatibility.
+- Implemented Grad-CAM, superpixel confidence mapping, saliency mapping, integrated gradients, and Grad-CAM layer visualizations.
 ### End to End Layer Visualization
+- Created a function to visualize any layer, or combination of layers, using Grad-CAM.
-- Enabled layer-level inspection to understand what features are extracted during encoding and decoding.
+- Enabled full layer-level inspection to observe architecture and confirm attention application.
-- Used this to build intuition, identify areas of model uncertainty, and visualize attention mechanisms at work.
+### Demo
+- Integrated all components into a polished, focused, reproducible demo and technical write-up suitable for review and presentation.

 ---

 ## Future Work
 ### Performance Improvement
 GlassBox XAI has several avenues for improving model performance with tradeoffs in interpretability, development time, on-device feasibility, and computational cost.

-Improving Dice performance from 0.875 to 0.9 is achievable if we expand training data beyond the relatively small ISIC 2018 set and optimize data augmentation during training.
+Improving Dice performance from 0.875 to 0.9 is feasible if we expand training data beyond the relatively small ISIC 2018 set and optimize data augmentation during training.

 Improvement beyond this is achievable as well, but would require more time and computational complexity.
-For example, an ensemble combining a high-performing Attention U-Net with architecturally diverse models could match the performance of 2024 state-of-the-art solutions while remaining relatively lightweight compared to transformer-based systems.
+For example, an ensemble combining a high-performing Attention U-Net with architecturally diverse models could match the performance of 2025 state-of-the-art solutions while remaining relatively lightweight compared to transformer-based systems.

-- **Optimize Data Augmentation**
-More advanced or domain-specific augmentation strategies could improve generalization.
-This would require more experimentation or domain expert collaboration.

-- **Expand Training Data**
-Incorporating more expert-annotated images from trusted sources (e.g., HAM10000) could improve model performance and reduce bias.
-This would be the most efficient way to improve metrics, and would have been prioritized in this iteration, but we constrained ourselves to using only the unaltered ISIC 2018 dataset for training.

-- **Ensemble Models**
-Combining the strengths of multiple models via ensembling or model averaging could improve overall performance, but increases inference time and complexity.
-While ensembling the three variant models in GlassBox XAI is technically possible, their shared architecture limits the diversity of learned representations, likely resulting in minimal gains.
-Greater benefits would be expected from ensembling architecturally diverse models.

-- **Vision Transformers**
-Transformer-based architectures have shown state-of-the-art performance in medical imaging tasks.
-Exploring these could improve segmentation performance.
-However, they generally require large-scale training data to outperform CNN-based models.
-Limited to relatively small datasets like ISIC 2018, their advantage may be reduced.

-- **Pre-Trained Models**
-Using pretrained encoders or models may accelerate convergence and improve performance, though it may reduce transparency and regulatory compliance if training data is not fully auditable.
-Additionally, most pretrained models require licensing agreements for full production deployment.

 ### Subject Matter Expert Collaboration
 For GlassBox XAI to transition from proof-of-concept to clinical utility, collaboration with dermatology experts is essential.